A multistate approach to disability insurance reserving with information delays

-\begin{remark} (Restricting the information used for adjudications.) \\ Note that~\citet{Buchardt.etal:2023b} allows one to restrict the information that $\omega_{jk}$ depend on to be less than the full observed filtration e.g.\ such that the reactivation adjudication hazards are not conditional on the disability reporting delay.
+\begin{remark} (Restricting the information used for adjudications.) \\ Note that~\citet{Buchardt.etal:2023b} allows one to reduce the information that the adjudication hazards depend on e.g.\ such that the reactivation adjudication hazards are not conditional on the disability reporting delay.
 In this paper, the adjudication probabilities are however defined conditional on the full transaction time filtration $\mathcal{F}^\mathcal{Z}$, so to compute these, the adjudication hazards must also depend on all of $\mathcal{F}^\mathcal{Z}$.
 One can of course still impose structural assumptions on the adjudication hazards such that they only depend on parts of $\mathcal{F}^\mathcal{Z}$. \demormk \end{remark}

-\begin{remark}(Estimation and independence assumptions.) \\ The independence assumptions~\ref{assumption:Independence} and~\ref{assumption:IndependenceG} are not used in the estimation procedure of~\citet{Buchardt.etal:2023b}, and one hence still obtains consistent and asymptotically normal estimators if these assumptions do not hold.
+\begin{remark}(Estimation and independence assumptions.) \\ The independence imposed via Assumption~\ref{assumption:Independence} and~\ref{assumption:IndependenceG} is not used in the estimation procedure of~\citet{Buchardt.etal:2023b}, and one hence still obtains consistent and asymptotically normal estimators if these assumptions do not hold.
 We conjecture that one could derive estimators that are more efficient than the ones suggested here by exploiting these independence assumptions. \demormk \end{remark}

 \FloatBarrier